YELDISAISNEHA/Home-Price-Prediction-across-various-locations/README.md

 - Data Cleaning: Handle missing values, remove outliers, and process categorical data.
 - Exploratory Data Analysis: Identify key trends and insights affecting home prices in Bangalore.
 - Feature Engineering: Select relevant features for accurate predictions.
-- Machine Learning Models: Train and evaluate models such as Linear Regression, Random Forest, and Gradient Boosting.
+- Machine Learning Models: Train and evaluate models such as Linear Regression, Decision Trees, and Lasso.
 - Web Deployment: Integrate the model into a simple web application for user interaction.

 🔧 Technologies Used